History of Stephanie White in Timeline

 2015: Head Coach of the Indiana Fever

-2016: Head Coach of the Vanderbilt Commodores
+2016: Head Coach of Vanderbilt Commodores

-January 2021: Season shortened at Vanderbilt
+January 2021: Shortened Season at Vanderbilt

-In January 2021, Stephanie White's fifth season at Vanderbilt was shortened due to COVID-19 concerns, injuries, and a depleted roster.
+Stephanie White's fifth season at Vanderbilt was shortened in January 2021 due to COVID-19 concerns, injuries, and a depleted roster.

-April 6, 2021: Departure as coach of Vanderbilt
+April 6, 2021: Departure from Vanderbilt

 On April 6, 2021, it was announced that Stephanie White would not be returning as coach for Vanderbilt.